SaturnFramework/Saturn/docs/content/explanations/view.md

 ### View Engine Best Practices

 Due to the huge amount of available HTML tags and their fairly generic (and short) names (e.g. `<form>`, `<option>`, `<select>`, etc.) there is a significant danger of accidentally overriding a function of the same name in an application's codebase.
-For that reason the Giraffe View Engine becomes only available after opening the `GiraffeViewEngine` module.
+For that reason the Giraffe View Engine becomes only available after opening the `Giraffe.ViewEngine` module.

 As a measure of good practice it is recommended to create all views in a separate module: